-The Court typically conducts settlement conferences remotely via video conferencing; however, the Court will hold a conference in-person if the parties' request.
+The Court is currently conducting conferences remotely via video conferencing.
 The Court generally holds a joint session with short opening remarks and questions by the Court, generally with no opening presentations by the parties.
 This short, joint session will be followed by each party having private caucuses with the Court.
 The Court expects both the lawyers and the party representatives to be fully prepared to participate openly during these discussions.
 Statements made by any party during the settlement conference are not to be used in discovery and will not be admissible at trial.